Skip to content

 What is your top tip for someone considering studying/living at Brackenhurst Campus?

-Generally?
 Get involved with everything.
 It can’t be stressed enough but university is what you make of it.
+Also, Invest in a sturdy pair of walking boots and wellies – don’t wreck your trainers!

 If you completed a placement, would you recommend completing one and why?